Nishapur: History

-During the Sasanian dynasty and medieval ages, the Nishapur quarter (Persian: ربع نیشابور) included Khorasan Province and Ahal Province.

-Ancient history

 Abarshahr of Sassanid Empire

 Abarshahr was a satrapy (province) of the Sassanid Empire.
 Cities in the region were Candac, Artacauan, Apameia, and Pushang (founded by Shapur I).
 Nishapur was the capital.
 Abarshar was the name used for Nishapur during the Sassanid Empire and Rashidun Caliphate.
 The capital was a vital center of administration and of communications between Bactria, India, and Sagistan.
 The region was involved in the Indian and Chinese trade.
 Its governor bore the title of kanarang.